lf-edge/ekuiper/docs/en_US/guide/sinks/plugin/sql.md

 This plugin supports `sqlserver\postgres\mysql\sqlite3\oracle` drivers by default.
 User can compile plugin that only support one driver by himself, for example, if he only wants mysql, then he can build with build tag `mysql`.

+When using `sqlserver` as the target, you need to confirm that the `sqlserver` exposes port 1434.

 ### Default build command

 ```shell